Pertaining to an aircraft, especially an airship, that derives its lift from the buoyancy of surrounding air rather than from aerodynamic motion.

 ENERGY EFFICIENT: Unlike airplanes, drones, or helicopters, our airships are aerostatic.
 Helium, an inert gas lighter than air, generates the lift, therefore less energy is required and operational costs are minimized.

-LONG-RANGE: Powered mostly by solar energy, our buoyant airship can travel at speeds of 100 km per hour and cover an area the size of Nepal (150,000 km sq) in a single deployment, or stay aloft for more than a week over an area of interest.
+LONG-RANGE: Powered mostly by solar energy, our buoyant airship can travel at speeds of 100 km per hour and cover an area equivalent to size of Florida in a single deployment, or stay aloft for more than a week over an area of interest.

 24/7: Powerful ultra-long-range cameras and sensors transmit continuous round-the-clock images and data to a secure mobile ground station located at a distance of up to 290 kilometers away.